tyoeer/Chaoshead/docs/allocator.md

 ```Lua
 allocator = require("tools.allocator"):new(level,settings)
 ```
-- level: the level to allocate stuff in
+- `level`: the level to allocate stuff in
-- settings: a table containing the settings:
+- `settings`: a table of the settings:
-	- immediate: whether the allocator should place objects immediately upon allocation, or wait until allocator:finalize().
+	- `immediate`: whether the allocator should place objects immediately upon allocation, or wait until `allocator:finalize()`.
 	  Default is `false`.
-	- size: table containing the size of the area in which things should be allocated in the format `{width,height}`.
+	- `size`: table containing the size of the area in which things should be allocated in the format `{width,height}`.
 	  Use together with `setTopLeftCorner()` to limit the allocator to a specific area.
-	  Defaults to the level size.
+	  Default is the size of `level`.
-	- objectMask: whether the allocator should have a mask that limits where objects can be placed.
+	- `objectMask`: whether the allocator should have a mask that limits where objects can be placed.
 	  Required for area allocation.
 See `getObjectMask()` for more info.
 	  Defaults to `false`
-	- channelMask: whether the allocator should have a mask that limits which channels can be used.
+	- `channelMask`: whether the allocator should have a mask that limits which channels can be used.
 	  See `getChannelMask()` for more info.
+	  Defaults to `false`
+	- `riftIdMask`: whether the allocator should have a mask that limits which rift IDs can be used.
+	  See `getRiftIdMask()` for more info.
 	  Defaults to `false`
 	- preScan: whether to automatically scan the level and mask away anything already used.
 	  Does not properly work with objects bigger than 1x1 due to data that still needs to be collected.